ys112/PeerPrep/README.md

 ### Running the project (development)

 1. Run `pnpm dev` to run the dev script.
-    - This starts the frontend, user, and question services in dev mode.
+    - This starts the frontend, user service, and question service in dev mode.
+1. Open your browser at <http://localhost:3000>.

+### Running the project (production)

+1. Run `docker compose up`.
+    - This runs Docker containers for the user and question services.
+1. In a separate command prompt, run `pnpm dev:frontend` to run the frontend's dev script.
 1. Open your browser at <http://localhost:3000>.

 ## Troubleshooting